 When you work ACTRA, you’ll be a member of one of Canada’s leading cultural organizations.
 Our union is a vocal advocate for the arts and the right for Canadians to have opportunities to tell and see our own stories.

 Unions make a difference both at work and in the quality of life we enjoy.
 We call that difference the “union advantage.”
-The Canadian Labour Congress (CLC) released a study to show just how much better the union advantage truly is – both nationally and in communities across the country.
-The study shows that on average in Canada, unionized workers earn almost $5 more an hour than non-union workers.
+Each year, just in time for Labour Day, the Canadian Labour Congress releases research to show the economic benefits of having unions at work – for workers and the communities where they live.
+That research shows that, in Canada, unionized workers earn $5.28 more an hour, on average, than non-union workers.